Who We Are

 Lord Ayyappa

-The presiding deity — Dharma Sastha, the son of Hari and Hara.
+The presiding deity — Dharma Sastha, Hariharasuta (son of Hari and Hara), also known as Manikanta.

 Sri Vinayakar